 It's a myth that anybody except you cares about your blog and how it looks.

 Nobody (relatively speaking) is going to see or remember your food blog during the first 6 months of its existence.

 If you're lucky, you'll get 1,000 visitors, who are looking for your content (your recipes), not your unique web design flare.

 They're not trying to be inspired by the amazing, customized job you did modifying your website.
-Our themes are designed to get you started with zero customization - you've paid for a professional designed theme and more likely than not, the changes you make are going to make it worse, not better.
+Our themes are designed to get you started with zero customization - you've paid for a professionally designed theme and more likely than not, the changes you make are going to make it worse, not better.